 PARTICIPATION: Online courses are not self-paced.
 They require active participation.
-If you cannot participate at least two times per week, your grade will suffer.
+If you cannot participate at least twice weekly, your grade will suffer.
 Your active participation is a necessary and integral part of the course.
-It is vital that you complete the readings and required works to succeed.
+It is vital that you complete the readings and required work to succeed.
 Due dates are not suggested dates for assignments.
 Plan your work accordingly.
 Do not wait until the last minute to complete your coursework.
 It creates unnecessary stress and can impact the quality of your work.
-You CAN work ahead in this course, do not get behind!
+You CAN work ahead in this course.